emilyjennings/super-important-news/README.md

 How others have called the Hacker News API before using React.
 Should I use fetch or axios to call it?
 How others have created a dynamic search feature in React.
 Other examples of React Hacker News apps open source to see how they put it together.

+March 3, 2019 - I worked on the styling of the cards and started trying the search bar.
+I tried many things by reading documentation and projects/questions others have written, but I just needed more time.

+I believe that I needed more knowledge and practice with React props.
+I think this week I'll make the search bar that narrows the results by typing, but I wasn't able to do it yet.
+I know it would involve a conditional that checks if the value in the search bar exists and uses that to call the api at http://hn.algolia.com/api/v1/search?query=

+With more time, I'd also research how tests are written in React - I've seen them in JavaScript before - and write a test to see if the search feature works.

 ### Problems Encountered and Solutions